Minutes from a board meeting are more than mere notes, and must be kept with the highest possible degree of accuracy.

 The individual charged with keeping the minutes should sit in a location where it is simple to confer with the person presiding.
 This makes it possible to discreetly indicate that something should be repeated or clarified for the official record.

 Even with a prepared agenda, it is not unusual for line items to be addressed out of the original order.
 The minutes should reflect both the location of the line item on the official agenda and the order that the line items were actually brought before the board.
 This makes it easier to cross-reference the changes when transcribing the notes into the official record of minutes.

-In addition to general discussion, it is important to note any motions that come before the Board.
+Note any motions In addition to general discussion, it is important to note any motions that come before the Board.
 The data should also include who made the motion, who seconded the motion, and any discussion relevant to the motion, while it is on the table.
 The minutes should also reflect the final tally of votes for and against the motion, as well as the final form of the approved resolution.